TeppoJouttenus/curating/yext/orientation.md

 1. Begin by increasing the amount of memory Eclipse is allowed to use
     1. Open /Application/eclipse/Eclipse.app/Contents/MacOS/eclipse.ini
-    2. Update -Xmx and -Xms to 1G and 4G respectively.
+    2. Update -Xmx and -Xms to 1G and 4G respectively
-3. Open Eclipse.
+3. Open Eclipse
 4. A pop-up appears that says "**Workspace Mechanic found issues that need your attention**."
-Click through to correct all of the issues.
+Click through to correct all of the issues
 5. Go to **File > Import > General > Existing Projects into Workspace**
 6. Set the root directory to **~/alpha/eclipse/projects**
 7. Click through to complete the operation